rborrelli/molfc/README.md

 ##Prerequisites

 **It is highly recommended** that you use the Intel Fortran Compiler releases 15.0 or laters.
 **Gfortran compatibility is not guaranteed at the moment.
+The code won't compile with gfortran version <= 4.9.
+Minimum gfortran version is 5.0.

 ##Installing the package
 The installation of the package is done via cmake.